-All students enrolled at St Joseph's Primary School have the right to feel safe and be safe.
-The wellbeing of children in our care will always be our first priority and we do not and will not tolerate child abuse.
+All students enrolled at St Joseph's Catholic Primary School have the right to feel safe and be safe.
+The safety and wellbeing of children in our care will always be our first priority and we do not and will not tolerate child abuse.
 We aim to create a child-safe and child-friendly environment where children are free to enjoy life to the full without any concern for their safety.
-There is particular attention paid to the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, and children with a disability.
+There is particular attention paid to the most vulnerable children, including Aboriginal and Torres Strait Islander children, children from culturally and/or linguistically diverse backgrounds, children with a disability, children who are unable to live at home, international students, and LGBTIQ+ students.